 Robert F. Kennedy ’51 Public Service Fellowships

 The Robert F. Kennedy '51 Public Service Fellowships enable recent J.D. graduates to work in public service positions while exploring career options and building a professional network.
 The fellowships, created in 2007, are named after the late Senator and Attorney General Robert Kennedy, one of the most famous public servants to graduate from Virginia Law.
 Funded by alumni and friends of the Law School, the fellowships provide a salary to graduates working for a year in qualifying public service employment.
-For the Class of 2014, the salary is $31,500.
-Fellows also receive a stipend to help pay for bar exam and bar review expenses.
+For the Class of 2015, the salary is $40,000.
+Fellows are also eligible to participate in the Virginia Loan Forgiveness Program.

 Fellows work in legal aid offices, prosecutors’ and public defenders’ offices, federal agencies and nonprofit organizations across the country (More).
 The Law School provides ongoing career counseling aimed at securing post-fellowship employment tailored to each graduate’s career objectives.

 Graduates participate in the fellowship program for a variety of reasons — for example, some are seeking employment in fields that require additional experience beyond law school, while others are entering careers in which employers make hiring decisions only after the graduate has gained admission to the bar.
 The program has also helped graduates whose job searches have taken longer than expected.

 Many former fellows have obtained post-fellowship employment in the same public service organization where they were employed during their fellowships.
 Others have gone on to work for law firms, government agencies, public interest organizations, corporations, and prosecutors’ and public defenders’ offices.